sylhare/python-seed/README.rst

 To find out more info about the testing configuration, check out the ``tox.ini`` file.
-Use the ``dev-requirements.txt`` for libraries only used for tests or dev.
+Use the ``requirements-dev.txt`` for libraries only used for tests or dev.

 .. code:: bash